Democratization: Elite-driven democratization

 According to a study by political scientist Daniel Treisman, influential theories of democratization posit that autocrats "deliberately choose to share or surrender power.
 They do so to prevent revolution, motivate citizens to fight wars, incentivize governments to provide public goods, outbid elite rivals, or limit factional violence."
 His study shows that in many cases, "democratization occurred not because incumbent elites chose it but because, in trying to prevent it, they made mistakes that weakened their hold on power.
 Common mistakes include: calling elections or starting military conflicts, only to lose them; ignoring popular unrest and being overthrown; initiating limited reforms that get out of hand; and selecting a covert democrat as leader.
 These mistakes reflect well-known cognitive biases such as overconfidence and the illusion of control."

 Sharun Mukand and Dani Rodrik dispute that elite-driven democratization produce liberal democracy.
 They argue that low levels of inequality and weak identity cleavages are necessary for liberal democracy to emerge.
 A 2020 study by several political scientists from German universities found that democratization through bottom-up peaceful protests led to higher levels of democracy and democratic stability than democratization prompted by elites.

-In the transition from non-democracy to democracy, research shows that military dictatorships are more likely to become democracies.
 The three dictatorship types, monarchy, civilian and military have different approaches to democratization as a result of their individual goals.
 Monarchic and civilian dictatorships seek to remain in power indefinitely through hereditary rule in the case of monarchs or through oppression in the case of civilian dictators.
 A military dictatorship seizes power to act as a caretaker government to replace what they consider a flawed civilian government.
 Military dictatorships are more likely to transition to democracy because at the onset, they are meant to be stop-gap solutions while a new acceptable government forms.
-The modal pattern of transition from these regimes is negotiation, which aligns well with the establishment of democracy, usually achieved through negotiation.
-Since 1945, 31% of transitions from military rule have resulted in stable, long-lived democracies, in contrast with the 16% resulting from personalist authoritarian regimes.
-The largely peaceful transition from military dictatorship to civilian democracy in Mali is one example of a regime that successfully underwent a transition from military authoritarianism to democracy.